Updated on 5/18/2022

 It’s quite normal to feel anxious when you’re faced with stress or difficulty.
 Anxiety is the body’s natural response to nerve-racking situations, events such as speaking in front of a large audience or going to a job interview.
 However, when this feeling of anxiety becomes a constant occurrence — and is characterized by extreme and uncontrollable bouts of worry over mundane events — it may be diagnosed as generalized anxiety disorder (GAD).
 Understanding this condition can help a person identify the signs and symptoms of the condition, and get proper treatment.
+It can also help individuals better help others with anxiety.

 What is Generalized Anxiety Disorder?